lhnguyen102/cuTAGI/README.md

 ### [Examples](#examples) | [License](#license) | [Related Papers](#related-papers) | [Citation](#citation)

-cuTAGI is a probabilistic array framework  built upon the principles of Tractable Approximate Gaussian Inference (TAGI) theory.
+cuTAGI is a probabilistic array framework  built upon the principles of the Tractable Approximate Gaussian Inference (TAGI) theory.
 It focuses on quantifying the uncertainty in Deep Neural Networks (DNNs), directly improving their reliability across supervised, unsupervised, and reinforcement learning tasks.

 Some key features of cuTAGI include:
 - **Performance-Oriented Kernels**: All kernels of DNN layers are written in C++/CUDA from the scratch, with the utilization of pybind11 for seamless Python integration.
 It allows running on CPU and CUDA devices through Python API.
-- **Broad Architecture Support**: It currently supports the basic layer of DNNs including Linear, CNNs, Transposed CNNs, LSTM, Average Pooling,  Batch and Layer normalization, enabling the building of mainstream architectures such as Autoencoders, Transformers, Diffusion Models, and GANs.
+- **Broad Architecture Support**: It currently supports the basic layer of DNNs including Linear, CNNs, Transposed CNNs, LSTM, Average Pooling,  normalization, enabling the building of mainstream architectures such as Autoencoders, Transformers, Diffusion Models, and GANs.
 - **Model Building and Execution**: Currently, it supports sequential model building, with plans to introduce Eager Execution in the future for better debugging
 - **Open Platform**: cuTAGI provides open access to its entire codebase.
 This transparency and accessibility allows researchers and developers to dive deep into the cuTAGI's core functionalities.